implse/Substring_Search_Algorithms/README.md

 In computer science, string-searching algorithms, sometimes called string-matching algorithms, are an important class of string algorithms that try to find a place where one or several strings (also called patterns) are found within a larger string or text. (wikipedia)

+The string match problem also known as "the needle in a haystack" has a lot of application :

+  - Pattern recognition
+  - Document matching
+  - DNA matching

 ## Brute Force or Naïve substring search